 “I will not answer until I see your face, Sir Knight.
 Remove your visor.”

 Tense with caution, Sy said, “It is not the sleeper who speaks.
 Why should I appease you?
-I’ve seen cursed dreamers before, and their assailants often linger.
+I have seen cursed dreamers before, and their assailants often linger.
 If you seek a fight then show yourself, also.”

 “A fight,” the voice repeated, and laughed, the sound causing all the filaments of cobweb in the circular room to shiver.
 “I have waited nearly two thousand years for someone to conquer me, but not in battle.
 Show your face and I will reveal my nature.”